bees-genes/Clone_lineages/README.md

 # clone_lineages

-This section contains all the of the necessary background to carry out the analysis from Smith et al. (2017). <br />
+This section contains all the of the necessary background to carry out the analyses performed in Smith et al. (2017). <br />
 <br />
 You will need to install the following software: <br />
 <br />